newbreedofgeek/thumby/README.md

 - provide routes to clean up thumbs (delete)

 #### change log
+- 1.1.0
+  - minor update to support mounted virtual folders to save physical files (in the case of docker or dokku usage of thumby)
 - 1.0.0
   - formalise the first version
 - 0.0.3